ie2173/OakNft/README.md

 ## Smart Contract Development

-The smart contract development process involves creating an ERC-1155 contract that supports the creation and management of NFTs.
+The smart contract development process involves creating an ERC721 contract that supports the creation and management of NFTs.
 The following steps outline the development process:

 1. Define the contract structure, including the necessary data structures and functions.
-2. Implement the ERC-1155 standard functions, such as `balanceOf`, `mint`, `burn`, etc.
+2. Implement the ERC721 standard functions, such as `balanceOf`, `safeTranfer`, `TransferFrom`, etc.
 3. Add additional project-specific functionality, such as metadata management, royalty distribution, etc.
 4. Test the smart contract using a local development environment or testnet.
 5. Optimize and secure the contract code as needed.

 ## Deployment

-To deploy the ERC-1155 smart contract, follow these steps:
+To deploy the ERC721 smart contract, follow these steps:

 1. Compile the smart contract code.
 2. Select the desired Ethereum network for deployment (testnet or mainnet).